csgf/abinitdm-portlet/README.md

 ABINIT is a project that favours development and collaboration (<a href="http://www.abinit.org/about/presentation.pdf">short presentation of the ABINIT project - 10 pages in pdf</a>).
 </p>

+<h2>Contribute</h2>
+- Fork it
+- Create a branch (git checkout -b my_markup)
+- Commit your changes (git commit -am "My changes")
+- Push to the branch (git push origin my_markup)
+- Create an Issue with a link to your branch